skranz0/dotfiles/README.md

 ## TMUX Plugins

-To use tmux with plugins, you need to install TPM as per https://github.com/tmux-plugins/tpm?tab=readme-ov-file#installation
+To use tmux with plugins, you need to install the [Tmux Plugin Manager](https://github.com/tmux-plugins/tpm)